 [1] Dunning software – https://agicap.com/de/artikel/mahnwesen-software/[2] Reminders – https://www.orgamax.de/orgamax-buchhaltung/funktionen/mahnungen/

-[3] How technology can shorten the time from invoice to payment – https://collectia.de/inkasso-blog/wie-technologie-die-zeit-von-rechnung-bis-zahlung-verkuerzen-kann/
+[3] How Technology Can Shorten the Time from Invoice to Payment – https://collectia.de/inkasso-blog/wie-technologie-die-zeit-von-rechnung-bis-zahlung-verkuerzen-kann/

-[5] Automated Dunning In Germany – https://stripe.com/de/resources/more/automated-dunning-in-germany
+[5] Automated Dunning in Germany – https://stripe.com/de/resources/more/automated-dunning-in-germany

-[6] Optimized and Digital Dunning System – https://www.datev.de/web/de/unternehmen/loesungen/rechnungswesen/mahnen-und-zahlen/optimiertes-und-digitales-mahnwesen
+[6] Streamlined and Digital Billing – https://www.datev.de/web/de/unternehmen/loesungen/rechnungswesen/mahnen-und-zahlen/optimiertes-und-digitales-mahnwesen

-[10] Best Liquidity Planning Software – https://omr.com/de/reviews/contenthub/beste-liquiditaetsplanung-software
+[10] Best Cash Flow Planning Software – https://omr.com/de/reviews/contenthub/beste-liquiditaetsplanung-software